These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 The distribution of leaflets and handbills and the circulation of petitions on campus shall be free and unhindered.
 Any material to be distributed should be in accordance with the applicable local, state, and federal laws.

 Special racks and bulletin boards are provided at numerous places on the campus and may be used by members of the university community.
-Litter produced by an individual or group as a result of leafleteering is the responsibility of the individual or group.
+Litter produced by an individual or group as a result of distributing information is the responsibility of the individual or group.
 Continued littering will result in appropriate judicial action.
 Traffic and specialized usage of certain facilities dictate the following specialized guidelines:

 In the classroom: Generally not permitted; special requests should be presented to the professor using the classroom.

 In academic buildings: Requests should be presented to the academic officer in charge of the facility.
+A list of building managers can be found on the Center for Student Engagement website under Solicitation and Event Requests.

 In campus outdoor areas: Posting of information is allowed only on general bulletin boards.
 Posting of any item on painted surfaces, doors, or windows is prohibited.
 Items posted in violation of this policy will be removed, and the individual posting them will be assessed any costs of removal or repair of damage.